The Pharmacy Care section is a sponsored resource, however, the sponsor has no influence over the content, which is editorially independent.

 Vaccination

 Australia’s National Immunisation Program includes free immunisation for children against rubella.
 The rubella vaccine is given as part of the measles–mumps–rubella (MMR) vaccine.
-Children who are immunised according to the schedule receive the MMR vaccine at ages 12 months and 4 years.
+Children who are immunised according to the schedule receive 2 vaccinations for rubella – the MMR vaccine at age 12 months and the MMRV vaccine (which also protects against chickenpox – varicella) at 18 months.

 Women planning to get pregnant